StephenWattam/LWAC/doc/user/limits.md

 #### Cache Filesize
 The file caching system is based on a single file, which will grow to the size of the sum of all data downloaded in one batch.
 In testing with HTML data, this generally means about 10MB for every thousand links.

-The cache system uses repeated `fseek` calls to look up data.
+The client's cache system uses repeated `fseek` calls to look up data.
 If your filesystem is very bad at seeking, it may be wiser to use a memory cache instead.

 Memory Usage
 ------------
-LWAC was designed for large samples, and as such its memory usage is minimal and configurable.
+LWAC was designed for large samples, and as such its memory usage is minimal, static (O(1) complexity w.r.t. total corpus size), and configurable.

 ### Server
 The server requires enough memory to store: